 Units operate under the direction and guidance of the state League, which handles various administrative and financial duties for the members of the Unit.
 Typically the responsibility for engaging, supporting, and monitoring these Units is assigned to a person designated by the state Board.
 This state advisor represents the state League, acts as the link between the Unit and the state board, and supports and assists the Unit in whatever it undertakes, to keep up the interest of the members and to guide and counsel its leaders.

 In 2017, the LWVMA Board recognized four State League Units in Massachusetts: Central Berkshire County, Framingham, Franklin County, and Greater Lowell.
-In 2018, the LWVMA Board recognized the Salem Unit.
-In 2018, Franklin County was recognized as a local League, and in 2019 Framingham was recognized as a local League.
+In 2018, Franklin County was recognized as a local League, and in 2019 Framingham and Salem were recognized as local Leagues.

 League Units in Massachusetts